rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 training methods/environments, and building techniques for transparency and interpretability, particularly of decision making itself.
-It's worth noting that developing architectures which make understanding cognition easier could also be very useful (for instance, architectures which use factored cognition).
+It's worth noting that developing architectures which make understanding cognition easier could also be very useful (for instance, architectures which use factored cognition[^factoredcognotgreat]).
 Overall, focus should shift (at the margin) from making models have behavior X to gaining insight into what sorts of changes in cognition occur when making models do X.

-In addition the [Redwood Research project][languageinjury] mentioned earlier, here are some examples of endorsed research projects/directions which work on the hard problem of AI cognition (perhaps indirectly):
+In addition to the [Redwood Research project][languageinjury] mentioned earlier, here are some examples of endorsed research projects/directions which work on the hard problem of AI cognition (perhaps indirectly):